Appendix A: Data Appendix

 Common Equity Tier 1

-CET1 capital ratio is defined as CET1 capital as a percent of risk-weighted assets.
+Common equity capital is currently evaluated using a common equity tier 1 (CET1) capital ratio, which was introduced into the regulatory capital framework with the implementation of Basel III.
+The CET1 capital ratio is defined as CET1 capital as a percent of risk-weighted assets.
 Advanced approaches institutions are required to report risk-weighted assets using an internal model-based approach and a standardized approach.
-We take the higher value of the two risk-weighted assets calculations, per requirements under the Collins Amendment.
+An advanced approaches institution is subject to the lower of the ratios.

-The five-year CDS spread is the premium payment expressed as a proportion of the notional value of the debt that is being insured against default (typically $10 million in senior debt) in basis points.
+The five-year credit default swap (CDS) spread is the premium payment expressed as a proportion of the notional value of the debt that is being insured against default (typically $10 million in senior debt) in basis points.
 Data are based on daily polls of individual broker–dealers worldwide.
 Note that these broker quotes are typically not transaction prices.
-Data are provided for the eight U.S. and three FBO LISCC firms (U.S.: Bank of America, Bank of New York Mellon, Citigroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley, State Street, and Wells Fargo; FBO: Barclays, Credit Suisse, Deutsche Bank) and UBS.
+Data provided are for LISCC (domestic and foreign) firms only.

 The market leverage ratio—defined as the ratio of the firm's market capitalization to the sum of market capitalization and the book value of liabilities—can be considered a market-based measure of firm capital (expressed in percentage points).
-Data are provided for the eight U.S. and three FBO LISCC firms (U.S.: Bank of America, Bank of New York Mellon, Citigroup, Goldman Sachs, JPMorgan Chase, Morgan Stanley, State Street, and Wells Fargo; FBO: Barclays, Credit Suisse, Deutsche Bank) and UBS.
+Data provided are for LISCC (domestic and foreign) firms only.